Cray-HPE/docs-csm/operations/validate_csm_health.md

 ### 1.2 NCN resource checks (optional)

-To dump the NCN uptimes, the node resource consumptions, and/or the list of pods not in a running state, run the following:
+(`ncn-m#` or `pit#`) These optional checks display the NCN uptimes, the node resource consumptions, and/or the list of pods not in a running state.
+If `ncn-m001` is the PIT node, then run these checks on `ncn-m001`; otherwise run them from any master NCN.

 ```bash
 /opt/cray/platform-utils/ncnHealthChecks.sh -s ncn_uptimes